MS-ISAC® Membership FAQ

 Who are the members?

-The MS-ISAC currently includes representatives from all 56 states and territories, all 50 state capitals, all 78 Fusion Centers, over 1,000 local governments, many tribal governments.
-The MS-ISAC member organizations are a diverse group of public sectors that includes government, education, utilities, transportation, law enforcement and more.
+The MS-ISAC currently includes representatives from all 50 states, all 50 state capitals, all 79 Fusion Centers, hundreds of local governments, several tribal governments and U.S. territories.
+There are a total of over 2500 MS-ISAC member organizations across a diverse group of public sectors that includes government, education, utilities, transportation, and more.

 What does it cost to join the MS-ISAC?